kattni/PS1_2018/README.md

 `source .muenv/bin/activate`.
 Once inside the virtual environment `(.muenv)`, install Mu by running `pip3 install mu-editor`.

 Linux users must add their user to the `dialout` group to access the serial console output.
-From the command line, run `nano /etc/group`.
-Find the line with `dialout:` and add your user to the end of the line, after a comma with no space, i.e. `dialout:foo,your_user`.
+From the command line, run `sudo adduser $USER dialout` to add your user to the `dialout` group.
 Then, log out of the user and log back in for the change to take affect.

+If the serial console is not working, first verify that your user was successfully added to `dialout`.
+From the command line run `nano /etc/group`.
+Find the line beginning with `dialout:` and verify your user is at end of the line, after a comma with no space, i.e. `dialout:foo,your_user`.

 ## Running Mu editor
 To run Mu on Windows, double-click the icon.